intrinio/ruby-sdk/docs/SecuritySummary.md

 **figi** | String | The OpenFIGI identifier &nbsp;
 **composite_figi** | String | The country-composite OpenFIGI identifier &nbsp;
 **share_class_figi** | String | The global-composite OpenFIGI identifier &nbsp;
+**primary_listing** | BOOLEAN | If true, the Security is the primary issue for the company, otherwise it is a secondary issue on a secondary stock exchange &nbsp;

 [//]: # (END_DEFINITION)